 Knowing when to replace your muffler is important, especially if you drive an older car.
-A damaged muffler can cause your car to make strange noises and could end up with you waiting for help on the side of the road.
-Here are some definite signs that you may experience when you need to replace your muffler.
+A damaged muffler can cause your car to make strange noises and could even strand you on the side of the road; costing hundreds of dollars in the process.

 One thing that you should never smell while driving or waiting at a red light is your car’s exhaust fumes.
 Smelling your car’s exhaust fumes means that there is a hole in the muffler or a leak in the exhaust system.
 This is very dangerous since there is carbon monoxide in car exhaust, which can quickly lead to poisoning and death.
 The worst time is in the winter because we use the heater in our cars, which allows more carbon monoxide into the car.
-If you ever smell car exhaust from your car, you should take it to the repair shop as soon as possible.
+If you ever smell car exhaust from your car, you should take it to your repair shop as soon as possible.

 If you are worried that your muffler or exhaust is damaged, you may want to look at the entire system.
-You should wait for a few hours after driving your car to check it, as the system is going to be very hot and can cause major burns.
+You should wait for a few hours after driving your car to check it, as the system will be very hot and can cause major burns.
 To check the system, start at your car’s tail pipe, and work towards the front of the car.
 You are looking for any holes or splits.

-If you know that your car’s exhaust system is starting to fail, you should have it fixed.
-If you get the car in for repair early, you could have the holes and splits welded closed.
-However, if the hole is larger than a pinhole, you will need the whole section replaced.
-It is recommended that you take your car to a repair shop, so you avoid having the same problem happen again.
+If you know that your car’s exhaust system is starting to fail, you should have it fixed immediately.
+If you get the car in for repair early, you could have the holes and splits welded closed, costing less.
+However, if the hole is larger than a pinhole, you will need the whole section replaced by a qualified professional.